 Crowdfunding Website – Using Your Website To Promote Your Campaign

 You’ve poured time and money into a great website, and have a steady amount of visitors flowing through it.
 Why not turn them into investors?
 Here, you have an opportunity to appeal to those most interested in your ideas.
 They’re already hooked, so reel them in.
-If you can build your crowd out of fans and enthusiasts, you can turn your network into an engaged community, frothing with ideas and conversation.
+If you can build your crowd out of fans and enthusiasts, you can turn your network into an engaged community.
+As a result, this community will be the ones to spark ideas and conversations.

 Your crowdfunding campaign, social media and website should be an ecosystem.